Lorelai: You didn't plan any activities?

 - SpongeBob SquarePants:

-- Mr. Krabs throws his daughter Pearl the cheapest birthday parties ever, best exemplified in "Whale of a Birthday".
+- Mr. Krabs throws his daughter Pearl the cheapest birthday parties ever (because he's a cheapskate and refuses to spend any money), best exemplified in "Whale of a Birthday".
 When Pearl was little, he made her and all the party guests share one balloon, and the pony ride was a cheap stick pony that easily fell apart.
 On Pearl's 16th birthday, despite promising Pearl he wouldn't be cheap, he throws her a party that cuts every corner; the banner is recycled from Pearl's baby shower, refreshments include a cake that is made out of cardboard and frosting, stale popcorn, and dishwater, a statue of Pearl is made of raw Krabby Patty meat instead of ice, and Squidward substitutes for Pearl's favorite band, Boys Who Cry.
-Fortunately, Spongebob turns things around for Pearl by buying her everything she wants for her birthday with Mr. Krabs' credit card.
+Fortunately, SpongeBob turns things around for Pearl by buying her everything she wants for her birthday with Mr. Krabs' credit card.

 - In "Party Pooper Pants", Spongebob decides to throw a party and invites everyone in town.
 It starts out as a disaster thanks to his strict adherence to schedule and his insistence that everyone uses random cards to base discussions on.
 When he locks himself out by mistake (and later gets arrested by the police because they weren't invited), things improve tremendously.